nuts-foundation/nuts-specification/rfc/rfc0XX-discovery-service.md

 ### 3.1 Registration

-Clients can add a Verifiable Presentation to the list by sending an HTTP POST to the service endpoint.
+Clients can publish a Verifiable Presentation to the list by sending it in an HTTP POST to the service endpoint.
 The HTTP request body MUST be a Verifiable Presentation (in JWT format).
 The content type of the request MUST be `application/json`.

 The server MUST validate the Verifiable Presentation as specified in section 4.
 If the validation fails, it MUST return a 400 Bad Request response.